 Also, again lastly, set expectations.
 Be clear about what you expect from them over the course of the next few months.

-So many organizations struggle with marketing and sales alignment, mostly because CMOs fail to create powerful cross-functional relationships.
+So many organizations struggle with marketing and sales alignment, mostly because chief marketing officers fail to create powerful cross-functional relationships.
 If you have a Chief Revenue Officer, they should be your first stop.
 Your CFO should be second.
 Meet with the highest person in every department.
 I mean, Every.
 Single.
 Department.
 Customer Success?
 Meet them.
 Operations?
 Meet ’em.
 Janitorial staff?
 Do it.
-You are an agent of change for the organization as a whole.
+As the chief of marketing, you are an agent of change for the organization as a whole.
 No one is beneath meeting to understand how their department impacts your internal and external perceptions.

 Use the above cadence as an outline for these meetings as well.
 Of course, you won’t go all the way down to responsibilities in their roles and ranking their confidence in delivery.
 But, sharing your framework may come as a welcome tool for their own management of their teams.